openharmony/docs/README.md

 Welcome to the OpenHarmony documentation repository.

 This repository stores device and application development documents provided by OpenHarmony.
-Your contribution to the OpenHarmony documentation will be highly appreciated.
+Your contribution to the OpenHarmony documentation will be highly appreciate

+2021年9月17日17:50:41
 ## Contents

 [Chinese Documentation](zh-cn/readme.md)